 L'esplosione di una autobomba ha ucciso giovedì mattina a Beirut un ex ministro ed ex "signore della guerra" libanese, Elie Hobeika, coinvolto con il

-premier israeliano Ariel Sharon nel massacro di profughi palestinesi del campo di Sabra e Shatila compiuto a Beirut il 16 e 17 settembre 1982.
+(??????)premier israeliano Ariel Sharon nel massacro di profughi palestinesi del campo di Sabra e Shatila compiuto a Beirut il 16 e 17 settembre 1982.
 Tra 1500 e 2500 persone (il numero esatto non è mai stato determinato) morirono trucidate dalle milizie maronite alleate di Israele.
 Per questa strage, è attualmente in corso in Belgio in processo contro il premier israeliano Ariel Sharon.
 La decisione del tribunale in questione sull'ammissibilità della causa è attesa per il prossimo 6 marzo.
 Hobeika aveva detto di sentirsi «minacciato» e di avere «rivelazioni» da fare sui massacri di Sabra e Shatila, durante un incontro segreto avuto martedì con senatori belgi in LIbano.
 Lo ha detto alla France Presse uno di questi senatori, Josy Dubié.

 Il ministro per i rifugiati libanese, Marwan Hamadeh, ha accusato senza mezzi termini Israele di essere dietro la morte di Elie Hobeika.
 Secondo Hamadeh, l'uccisione di Hobeika è collegata al tentativo di portare il premier israeliano Ariel Sharon davanti alla giustizia belga con l'accusa di crimini contro l'umanità. «La mia opinione iniziale - ha detto Hamadeh ai giornalisti - è che naturalmente Israele non vuole testimoni a carico in questo storico procedimento in Belgio che certamente riconoscerebbe la colpevolezza di Sharon».